Tesla, Inc.: Fraud allegations

-In August 2018, Elon Musk tweeted, "Am considering taking Tesla private at $420.
+In August 2018, Musk tweeted, "Am considering taking Tesla private at $420.
 Funding secured."
-The tweet caused the stock to initially rise but then drop when it was revealed to be false.
-Musk settled fraud charges with the U.S. Securities and Exchange Commission (SEC) over his false statements in September 2018.
+The tweet caused the stock to initially rise, but then drop when it was revealed to be false.
+Musk settled fraud charges with the US Securities and Exchange Commission (SEC) over his false statements in September 2018.
 According to the terms of the settlement, Musk agreed to have his tweets reviewed by Tesla's in-house counsel, he was removed from his chairman role at Tesla temporarily, and two new independent directors were appointed to the company's board.
 Tesla and Musk also paid civil penalties of $20 million each.
-A civil class-action shareholder lawsuit over Musk's statements and other derivative lawsuits were also filed against Musk and the members of Tesla's board of directors, as then constituted, in regard to claims and actions made that were associated with potentially going private.
+A civil class-action shareholder lawsuit over Musk's statements and other derivative lawsuits were also filed against Musk and the members of Tesla's board of directors, as then constituted, regarding claims and actions made that were associated with potentially going private.
 In February 2023, a California jury unanimously found Musk and Tesla not liable in the class-action lawsuit.

-In September 2018, Tesla disclosed that it was under investigation by the U.S. Federal Bureau of Investigation (FBI) regarding its Model 3 production figures.
+In September 2018, Tesla disclosed that it was under investigation by the US Federal Bureau of Investigation (FBI) regarding its Model 3 production figures.
 Authorities were investigating whether the company misled investors and made projections about its Model 3 production that it knew would be impossible to meet.
 A stockholder class action lawsuit against Tesla related to Model 3 production numbers (unrelated to the FBI investigation) was dismissed in March 2019.

+In May 2024, Reuters reported that US federal prosecutors were investigating whether the company committed securities or wire fraud by "misleading investors and consumers" about Autopilot and Full Self-Driving.